alexisintech/README.md/README.md

 <h2 align="center" color="white">About Me 🖤</h2>
 <p align="center">
 Hello!
 I'm Alexis and I'm an inquisitive, passionate software engineer with a deep interest in API development.
-I love using my skills to make visions become reality.
-Aside from programming, I enjoy weight lifting, mental health advocation, constantly learning, and forever growing. #CommunityTaught
+Currently targeting full-stack, frontend, or backend roles using JavaScript, Typescript, MongoDB, Express, React, and/or Node.
+Aside from programming, I enjoy weight lifting, mental health advocation, constantly learning, and forever growing.
 <p>

 <!--